ORANGE COUNTY VEHICLE THEFT

 |The 27th Annual Orange County ATAC Vehicle Theft Recovery

-Officer of the Year Awards Brunch will take place on Wednesday, May 10th,
+Officer of the Year Awards Brunch took place on Wednesday, May 10th, 2017

 Sponsored by the Orange County Auto Theft Advisory Committee (A.T.A.C.), a partnership between law enforcement, insurance, and other auto related companies to reduce auto theft.
 A.T.A.C. is a subcommittee of the Western States Auto Theft Investigators Association, Southern Chapter.

 "It’s a pleasure to be here again, to honor our local law enforcement as well as share with you some of the magnificent efforts that our Orange County officers and deputies put forth consistently to apprehend auto theft criminals.